+Non-Discrimination Policy

-Non-Discrimination Policy The Business School does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
+WBS does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies:

-Name: Maria Paula Murra Address: WESTFIELD Business School 4005 NW 114st Avenue, Suite 11 Doral, Florida 33178 Phone No.: 305 456-0289 Sexual Harassment Policy Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when the conduct is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the education program, or to create a hostile or abusive educational environment.
+Name: Maria Paula Murra Address: WESTFIELD Business School 4005 NW 114st Avenue, Suite 11 Doral, Florida 33178 Phone No.: 305 456-0289

+Sexual Harassment Policy

+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when the conduct is sufficiently severe, persistent, or pervasive to limit a student's ability to participate in or benefit from the education program, or to create a hostile or abusive educational environment.

-The Business School does not tolerate sexual harassment of its students from any member of the Business School's community including faculty, staff, and other students.
+WBS does not tolerate sexual harassment of its students from any member of WBS's community including faculty, staff, and other students.

 A student who feels he or she has been sexually harassed should immediately notify the Student Services.
-Student Services Representatives will work with the Campus Director and the President of the Business School to investigate the grievance and bring it to resolution using established reporting procedures.
+Student Services Representatives will work with the Campus Director and the President of WBS to investigate the grievance and bring it to resolution using established reporting procedures.

-Drug and Alcohol Abuse Prevention Policy Statement It is the policy of the Business School that the unlawful possession, use, or distribution of illicit drugs by students on the school premises, or in conjunction with any Business School, or Business Schoolrelated activities, is prohibited.
+Drug and Alcohol Abuse Prevention Policy Statement

+It is the policy of WBS that the unlawful possession, use, or distribution of illicit drugs by students on the school premises, or in conjunction with any Business School, or Business School-related activities, is prohibited.
 Students who violate this policy will be referred to the appropriate law enforcement agency for prosecution and be immediately suspended until the matter has been resolved.
-In the event a student is suspended or is arrested for a drug related offence, he or she will not be allowed back into school until presentation of written documentation indicating that the matter has been resolved to the satisfaction of the Business School.
+In the event a student is suspended or is arrested for a drug related offence, he or she will not be allowed back into school until presentation of written documentation indicating that the matter has been resolved to the satisfaction of WBS.
 Only at this point will reinstatement of the student's enrolment status be reconsidered.